cjoverzijl/cjoverzijl.github.io/_includes/projects2.md

 * #### GSM-R for NCBG (2010)
-    > Designed a statistical methodology for validation of GSM-R network designs during field-trials on the high-speed railway networks in the Netherlands and Belgium, later used in the design of a network in Tunisia.
+    > Designed a statistical methodology for validation of GSM-R networks during field-trials on the high-speed railway networks in the Netherlands and Belgium, later used in the design of a network in Tunisia.
 Developed software for transmission interference analysis and cell-tower lookups
     ([consulting as Radio Network Planner for ClearCinCom](http://www.clearcincom.com)).
 	Perl and VB development.